jacb1729/Using-Companies-House-API/README.md

 ## Example - Where are Rebel's officers now
 I confirmed manually that there is at least one Rebel Director who is, at the time of writing, an active director of a different company.
 I've contacted the company at which they are active.
 Take a look at `Where_are_rebel_officers_now.ipynb`.

+The same code can, of course, be used if you know the name of a company that has wronged you before and also turned out to be (by your judgement) fraudulent.